Ranking in Google’s results is easier said than done.

 Your audience and target market are no different.

 For that reason, Google puts significant ranking weight on how quickly your website loads.
+In fact, they had a whole update that specifically targeted page speed.

 There are two reasons that rankings decrease with slower load times.